1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 I found a few instances of the Factory method pattern used in the Caffeine repository.
 I focused on the LocalCacheFactory Interface for this assignment.
 The Factory Method pattern "defines an interface for creating an object, but lets subclasses decide which class to instantiate" (Lecture Notes).
 The implementation in the code looked more complex than examples we have seen in class.
 The Interface has a nested final class that implements the interface inside its own file, for example.

+Additionally, the BoundedLocalCache class, the concrete product for the pattern, is itself an abstract class that implements the LocalCache product interface.
+The BoundedLocalCache itself also has a builder method that takes in configurations, so the overall architecture looks more complex than examples we've seen so far.

 1. Identify the class or interface that plays a specific role in the design pattern.
 For example, if the design pattern is the "Strategy" pattern, identify which class plays the role